 Four Brothers Islands, NY, where ocean birds stop as they migrate over Lake Champlain.

-Currently, I work in communications and policy for the Vermont Medical Society, which advocates on behalf of Vermont's clinicians and the patients and communities they care for.
+Currently, I do policy research and manage communications for the Vermont Medical Society, which advocates on behalf of Vermont's clinicians and the patients and communities they care for.

 Other jobs include gardener, fact checker and science teacher.
 And once, I spent a summer tracking mountain goats for the U.S. Forest Service.